Mariners notebook: Aoki to be recalled Tuesday from Tacoma

 Wilhelmsen is eligible to be activated Thursday but, if all goes well, it is more likely to happen next weekend at Oakland.
 He was 0-1 with a 3.20 ERA in 22 games since returning June 21 to the Mariners.

-***Catcher Steve Clevenger shifted Monday to Double-A Jackson to continue his rehab assignment in his recovery from a broken finger in his right hand.
+***Catcher Steve Clevenger went 3-for-4 Monday after shifting to Double-A Jackson to continue a rehab assignment in his recovery from a broken finger in his right hand.
 He went 1-for-2 in two games at Peoria in the Arizona Rookie League.

 Clevenger suffered the injury June 29 and is already eligible to be activated from the 60-day disabled list.